yosiasm/yosiasm.github.io/_posts/2023-01-21-perfumes_exploration.md

 ## Which perfume notes are the most popular?
 Pefume notes made of herbs, flower, fruit or any other stuff that smells unique.
 A perfume tipically composed of three types of notes: top, middle and base.
-The **top notes** were the initial scents we applied the first time. **Middlw notes** are the heart of the perfume.
+The **top notes** were the initial scents we applied the first time. **Middle notes** are the heart of the perfume.
 We will smell the aroma after the top notes have evaporated. **Base notes** is the scent that last longer in our skin or clothes.

 Pie chart below will tell you favorite notes in perfume products.
 ![image info](/assets/perfume/male-notes.png)